 For information about whether a person is an independent contractor or employee, see the Australian Taxation Office’s information on How to determine if workers are employees or contractors.

-For further information on the difference between an employee and independent contractor and the legal consequences that flow from those relationships contact Arts Law or refer to the Arts Law Information Sheets, Employment issues (for NSW employees), Superannuation and Contract for Services and Liability and insurance.
+For further information on the difference between an employee and independent contractor and the legal consequences that flow from those relationships contact Arts Law or refer to the Arts Law Information Sheets, Employment issues (for NSW employees)

 Where there are two or more owners of the copyright in a sound recording of a live performance and one or some of them want to use the performance for a particular purpose but cannot, find the other owners, the Act now allows these owners to use the sound recording without the permission of the untraceable owner or owners provided that they have made "reasonable inquiries" to identify and locate the other owners.
 In these circumstances the copyright owners using the performance must hold the relevant share of proceeds from the further exploitation on trust for the untraceable owner for four years in case they are located.
 If you find yourself in this situation then you should seek further legal advice from Arts Law.